SAM10090 - Appeals, postponements and reviews: appeals: reasonable excuse

 Top of page

-Ms B did not have a reasonable excuse for failing to file her 2010-11 return by 31 January 2012 and has paid the £100 fixed penalty.
+Ms B did not have a reasonable excuse for failing to file her 2010 - 11 return by 31 January 2012 and has paid the £100 fixed penalty.
 She received a 30 day daily penalty warning letter on 11 June 2012 and she registered to use the online service on 12 June.
 She received her activation PIN on 19 June and filed her return online on 22 June.
-You can accept that Ms B had a reasonable excuse which she remedied without unreasonable delay so daily penalties should not be charged for the period 12 June to 22 June.
+Whilst reasonable excuse should exist at the time of the failure you can accept that Ms B had a reasonable excuse which she remedied without unreasonable delay so daily panalties should not be charged for the period 12 June to 22 June.
 (Daily penalties are still chargeable for the period 1 May to 11 June).

-Mr Y did not have a reasonable excuse for failing to file his 2010-11 return by 31 January 2012 and has been charged the fixed penalty, daily penalties and the first tax-geared late filing penalty.
+Mr Y did not have a reasonable excuse for failing to file his 2010 - 11 return by 31 January 2012 and has been charged the fixed penalty, daily penalties and the first tax-geared late filing penalty.
 It is now December 2012 and his return is 11 months late.
 He engages an accountant to prepare his return so he can submit an online return before the 12 month tax-geared penalty applies on 1 February 2013.
 He has an appointment with his accountant to sign off his return on 29 January.
 However, on the day of the appointment his wife is taken seriously ill and is rushed to hospital.
 He has to cancel the appointment and is unable to authorise his accountant to submit the return until early February.
-You can accept that Mr Y had a reasonable excuse which he remedied without unreasonable delay and that the 12 month tax-geared penalty does not arise.
+Whilst reasonable excuse should exist at the time of the failure, you can accept that Mr Y had a reasonable excuse which he remedied without unreasonable delay and that the 12 month tax-geared penalty does not arise.

 Top of page